Top 10 Grammar Blunders Professors Hate

 Fix: He studied the samples and then found the result surprising.

-• Run a final pass with SnipText’s grammar checker and then read aloud.
+• Final pass with the SnipText Grammar Checker, then read aloud.

 FAQ